EzeBernardine/100daysofcode/100daysR3_7-8-19/SVG.js/README.md

 ![viewPort](img/svgViewPort.png)

-Fromt he first image, it is seen that the content has been zoomedd.
+From the first image, it is seen that the content has been zoomed.
 This is due to the fact that the viewport was reduced `viewBox="50 -10 100 50"` while the second image has viewport `viewBox="0 0 500 200"`.

 ###  Why Set a Viewbox?
 SVG does much more than just draw a shape.
 SVG can be used in web design.
 It can create one figure on top of another for a shadow effect.
 It can transform a shape so that it tilts in one direction.
 For the advanced filters, you will need to understand and use the viewbox attribute.